 Your outdoor photography should have a good mix of variation and include shots of the exterior of your property, the garden and grounds, any features such as summer houses plus a combination of all of these grouped together in wide angled shots.
 Close-up shots are also beneficial to capture the detail of your important garden features, such as flower beds, gazebos with climbing plants or hanging decorations - these all form a hugely important part of your property and it's appeal.

 My interior photography is warm, bright and welcoming.
 I aim to present a collection of photos that grabs the viewers attention and shows in detail the quality of your house, cottage or hotel.
 My interior photography technique has been perfected over many years and uses no special lighting, just an eye for the right angles and the technical knowledge of how to put my camera to best use, without using any unnecessary specialised studio lighting equipment.

 My technique gives me great control over exposure and ensures that there are no overly bright areas or really dark corners - both typical flaws of using a standard digital camera or smartphone on automatic modes.
 This technique also allows me to show perfect outdoor detail through the windows, rather than over exposed (often just white or a glimpse of detail) as demonstrated in the kitchen photograph below.
-My technique allows me to present to you high quality photos that almost place you there in the room itself.
 My photos will present your property not only in the best possible light but also in great detail, using a variation of wide angled shots and close-up photography.